 - Alcohol and caffeine – For those using an alternate day or 5:2 fasting plan, alcohol is not recommended on fast days as the limited calories should be used on healthy foods that provide nutrition.

-The review also suggests that intermittent fasting might not be ideal for certain types of people, including people who are pregnant or lactating, children under 12, those with a history of disordered eating, those with a body mass index, or BMI, less than 18.5, shift workers and finally, people who need to take medication with food at controlled times.
+The review suggests that intermittent fasting might not be ideal for certain types of people, including people who are pregnant or lactating, children under 12, those with a history of disordered eating, those with a body mass index, or BMI, less than 18.5, shift workers and people who need to take medication with food at controlled times.

 In conclusion, 5:2 might be your best option to start your intermittent fasting journey.
 Once you have begun seeing some weight loss results and experienced some of the diet's health benefits, you can consider trying alternate-day fasting or the 16:8 diet.